aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 }
 ```

-Furthermore, when we need to pass data to the server action, we can use the `.bind` function:
+Furthermore, when we need to pass additional data to the server action, we can use the `.bind` function:

 ```tsx
 export default function Component({ contactId }: { contactId: string }) {